 Your source to the latest insights on what's trending in the HR arena - Recruitment, Talent Assessments, Employee Surveys and Training.

-Work-Life Balance: A Millennial’s Perspective in 2022!
+Work-Life Balance: A Millennial’s Perspective !

 The millennials are anything but conventional.
 Their previous generations took up 8-5 jobs and worked hard for about 40 years, so that they could settle into a quiet and comfortable retirement.
 Millennials are different.
 They are the generation of technology addicts and multi-taskers.
 They like doing things in their own unique ways.
 While their parents and grandparents craved for security and structure, they value autonomy and independence highly.
 They prefer creating a balanced equation between their professional and personal lives.